SlothFriend/CarND-Term1-P4/README.md

 ### Calibrate the Camera

 "Calibrating the camera" really means accounting for the distortion in an image introduced by the camera's lens.
-This is done using multiple images of checkerboard patters, which should have stright lines.
-Examining how the checkerboard patterns are distorted allows us to precisely identify how the camera lens is distoring images - which means we can undistort them.
+This is done using multiple images of checkerboard patters, which should have straight lines.
+Examining how the checkerboard patterns are distorted allows us to precisely identify how the camera lens is distorting images - which means we can undistort them.

 ![Distorted Checkerboard Image](https://github.com/SealedSaint/CarND-Term1-P4/blob/master/camera_cal_images/not_enough_corners/calibration1.jpg)